iam-rahul-sah/GitTutorials/README.md

 **Skipping the staging area**

 - `git commit -a -m "message"` - This command skips the stagging area and directly commits all the files from the modified section to the local repository.
-This command does not add the untracked files to the staging area.
-This command does not work for new files.
+This command does not add the untracked files to the staging area(i.e. this command does not work for new files).
 This command is not recommended as it does not give a chance to review the changes before commiting.

 **The perfect commit**